Christopher D. Wagner

 Richard D. McCowin graduated from Nebraska School for the Deaf (now closed) and Gallaudet University with a bachelor of arts degree in psychology.
-For over 26 years, Richard has been employed at the U.S. Postal Service in Omaha where he has been an union steward for the Omaha Local Area of American Postal Workers Union (APWU).
-He has been recognized by APWU's National Deaf & Hard of Hearing Task Force for his many outstanding contributions on behalf of deaf and hard of hearing postal workers.
-For over 17 years, Richard has been part-time Amercian Sign Language instructor at Metropolitan Community College in Omaha where he was given award recognition for Teaching Excellence.
+For over 26 years, Richard has been employed at the U.S. Postal Service in Omaha where he has been a union steward for the local American Postal Workers Union (APWU) and recognized for his many outstanding contributions on behalf of deaf and hard of hearing postal workers.
+For over 17 years, Richard taught ASL at Metropolitan Community College in Omaha and received awards for Teaching Excellence.
 Richard has been involved with NAD for 30 years as part of his lifelong passion for advocacy and community activity, and has held various positions in different organizations.
-He was the Vice President of National Black Deaf Advocates (NBDA) and Midwest Athletic Assocation of the Deaf (MAAD).
+He was the Vice President of National Black Deaf Advocates (NBDA) and Midwest Athletic Association of the Deaf (MAAD).
 Now, he is President Emeritus of the Nebraska Association of the Deaf (NeAD).
 He strongly believes that NAD is the true organization which preserves and protects the rights and welfare of deaf and hard of hearing Americans.
 In his spare time, he enjoys reading books on non-fiction and documentary issues.
 He has an adult daughter, Megan.

 Region II Representative

 Jenny Buechner hails from Madison, Wisconsin.
 She graduated from the Wisconsin School for the Deaf in 1998 and from Gallaudet University in 2002 with a degree in Social Work.
 Jenny currently works with Hamilton Relay as the Product Manager and oversees its Deaf Culture Training program for relay operators.
 Jenny served as the President of the Wisconsin Association of the Deaf (WAD) from 2009 through 2013, tripling its membership and greatly expanded its fiscal assets.
-Jenny coordinated two successful statewide conferences for the association.
-After completing two terms as the President, she continues to be an active member of the WAD in providing support through various committees including fundraising and legislative.
-As President, Jenny created several Public Service Announcement videos discussing domestic violence for the only domestic violence agency that serves deaf and hard of hearing individuals in Wisconsin.
-Since 2010, she has chaired the NAD State Association and Affiliates Committee, which represents the state associations in the country, helping the NAD understand the needs of the state associations as well as providing support to state associations.
+As President, Jenny created several Public Service Announcement videos for the only domestic violence agency that serves deaf and hard of hearing individuals in Wisconsin.
+She continues to support WAD through fundraising and legislative committees.
+Since 2010, she has chaired the NAD State Association and Affiliates Committee, helping the NAD understand the needs of the state associations as well as providing support to state associations.
 The local deaf community is very important to Jenny and she finds time to help out with the Madison Association of the Deaf by volunteering her time with various activities and events hosted by the club.
 Jenny enjoys spending what remains of her free time with her 11 year old deaf Jack Russell Terrier, Jaxon.